 Christopher is a director of theatre and opera as well as multidisciplinary works.
-In 2016 joined the faculty of Yale University School of Music's Opera department where he directs and teaches acting and movement.
+In 2016, he joined the faculty of Yale University School of Music's Opera department where he directs and teaches acting and movement.
 He is also on adjunct faculty at New York University.
 In 2014 he was the recipient of the honored Princess Grace Theater Award Honorarium and was previously honored by the Shubert Foundation through Columbia University.

 Furthermore, Christopher is a passionate educator who believes that theatre and art are essential to the internal development of communities.
 He provides individual audition and career coaching, group master classes and creates curriculums for small groups working towards developing community and ensemble.
 He is a proud member of the Acting Manitou community, a summer program for young artists, introducing and furthering the work of young theatre artists through ensemble and the always developing explorations of theatre.
 He is a professional member of Actor's Equity Association (AEA) and the Stage Directors and Choreographers Society (SDC) and holds a master’s degree in directing from Columbia University.